advanced-security/codeql-qtil/README.md

 select end, start, end, "Transitive inclusion of banned_header.h from main.cpp"
 ```

+If you wish to perform a path search such as the above, but without reporting problems, you can
+use the `Qtil::GraphPathSearchSig` module instead, which provides an efficient search algorithm
+without producing a `@kind path-problem` query.

 **Locatable**: A signature module that allows cross language support for locatable elements in a
 query language, for instance C++ or Java.